Linux-Installation/Linux-Mint-Installations-Script/README.md

 Some Parts of this script works for Ubuntu, but some parts will throw errors...
 I don't recommend using it with Ubuntu!

 ## Why
-This is my post Installation script which "automate" tasks which I do after installing Ubuntu Mate.
+This is my post Installation script, which "automate" tasks which I do after installing Linux Mint.

 ## Contents
 ### Configuration Files